patrickjaja/forecast.it.fill/README.md

    (will create weekly reapting activities based on [configuration](.env.dist#L29))
 ### ✨ How to use
  - run `php bin/console forecast:import:activity` at the end of the day (date('Y-m-d 00:00') used by default) to fill your forecast.it timesheet with your [enabled activity plugins](src/ForecastAutomation/Activity/ActivityDependencyProvider.php)
+ - run `php bin/console forecast:import:periodical:activity` once a day (date('Y-m-d 00:00') used by default) run this command to generate your periodical activities and fill your forecast.it timesheet

 ### ⚙️ setup
  - `composer install`